Maryna Hrymych: Career

+She is a member of the Canadian Union of Ethnology (since 2007).
-As a student Hrymych published her first translations from Slovenian, Serbian-Croat and Macedonian languages.
-At this time appear as well her first poems in Dnipro and Zhovten literary magazines.
-Since 2000 works as a novelist and essay writer.

-Maryna Hrymych is a versatile author of 8 novels, two book translations, and a number of essays.
+As a student, Hrymych published her first translations from the Slovenian, Serbian-Croat and Macedonian languages.
+At this time, her first poems in the Dnipro and Zhovten literary magazines appeared as well.
+Since 2000, she has worked as a novelist and essay writer.
+Maryna Hrymych is the author of eight novels, two book translations, and essays.

 She is a prize-winner of the All-Ukrainian Literary Competition Koronatsiya Slova (special awards in 2000, 2001, first prize in 2002 for novel Egoist).

-Since 2004 Member of the Writers Union of Ukraine.
+Since 2004 she is a member of the Writers Union of Ukraine.

-Academic career

-Started her academic career as an ethnographer and folklorist at the M. T. Rylskyi Institute of Art History, Folkloristics and Ethnography of the Academy of Sciences of the USSR.
-During her work at the International School of Ukrainian Studies developed methodology for teaching Ukrainian as a foreign language.
-At the Department of History of the Taras Shevchenko National University of Kyiv she taught ethnology and social anthropology.
-Her cross-disciplinary Ph.D. thesis (Doctorate Ph.D.) on customary law relates to three scientific fields – ethnology, history and law.

-Hrymych is an experienced field-worker – conducted ethnological and anthropological field work throughout Ukraine and in a number of other countries.

-Author of 2 monographs, 2 manuals and a great number of scientific articles and papers.